8 Social Media Trends for Nonprofits in 2024

 What you need to do

 As with these other trends, this is made for nonprofits!
-Word-of-mouth marketing is a great minimal-cost strategy to tap into if you want to increase donations.
+Word-of-mouth marketing is a great minimal-cost content strategy to tap into if you want to increase donations.
 What for-profit industry can claim more passionate employees?
 How many corporations have mission-focused staff?
 What other company fundraises as a team for the cause they work toward every day?
 Yeah, you’ve got this.

-6. Social media customer care is a must.
+7. Social media customer care is a must.

 When people reach out to brands on social, they expect a response.
 But now, brands are using their responses to drive brand awareness.
 Some even have their own dedicated customer accounts.